secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 Social Learning can also occur in GitLab's Learning Experience Platform - [GitLab Learn](https://gitlab.edcast.com/) and asynchronous forums using GitLab. (i.e. [Manager Challenge](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/26))

-## Learning & Development [MONTHLY]//[QUARTERLY] Announcements
+## Learning & Development Monthly Announcements

 In FY22 Q1 and Q2, the L&D team noticed low attendance and participation in the team's group conversations.
-These [MONTHLY]//[QUARTERLY] announcements are an interation on the group conversations.
+These monthly announcements are an interation on the group conversations.
 The goals of these announcements include:

 1. Announce upcoming L&D programs for team members
 1. Field async questions about L&D and from the team